c3lang/c3docs-old/docs/functions.md

 There are four types of varargs:
 1. single typed
 2. explicitly typed variants: pass non-variant arguments as references
-3. implicitly typed variants: arguments are implicitly converted to references
+3. implicitly typed variants: arguments are implicitly converted to references (use with care)
 4. untyped C-style

 Examples: